shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 ## QT Window Parenting
 Special attention typically needs to be paid to window parenting.
 Usually, the PySide windows will not have a natural parent in the widget hierarchy and this needs to be explicitly called out.
-The window parenting is important in order to provide a consistent experience and without it implemented, Toolkit App windows may appear behind the main window, which can be quite confusing.
+The window parenting is important in order to provide a consistent experience and without it implemented, Toolkit app windows may appear behind the main window, which can be quite confusing.

 ## Host application wish list